HUMSI — Human Security Initiative

 US Border Patrol agents pursued a vehicle driven by a person in the country illegally and used a precision immobilization technique that caused the vehicle to crash into other cars on Chicago's far southeast side.
 The incident led to a confrontation with federal agents at the scene.

-US citizen detained by ICE despite carrying valid passport
+US citizen Maria Greeley detained, zip-tied by federal agents despite valid passport

 Oct 14, 2025Chicago, IL